Last Updated on August 15, 2022

-The inorganic is mainly crystalline mineral salts and calcium and the organic part of matrix is mainly composed of Type I collagen.
+The inorganic component of the bone is mainly crystalline mineral salts and calcium and the organic part of the matrix is mainly composed of Type I collagen.

-On microscpoe, two types of bone can be identified.
+On the microscope, two types of bone can be identified

 These bones differ in the pattern of collagen forming the osteoid.

-Woven bone is characterized by haphazard organisation of collagen fibers and is mechanically weak.
+Woven bone is characterized by haphazard organization of collagen fibers and is mechanically weak.

 Woven bone is produced when osteoblasts produce osteoid rapidly.